Do history degrees build personal development?

 How does breadth of study translate into confidence?

 A broad grasp of periods and cultural narratives helps students appreciate different perspectives, fostering empathy and intellectual flexibility.
-Engaging with diverse contexts enables them to connect cultural and political developments and view contemporary issues through a nuanced lens.
+Engaging with diverse contexts enables them to connect cultural and political developments across periods and places, and view contemporary issues through a nuanced lens.
 This breadth strengthens confidence in analysis and decision‑making.

-History students respond positively to strong teaching and rich module choice, so teams should maintain transparent option selection windows and provide short overviews or sample materials that help students choose well.
+History students respond positively to strong teaching and module choice that shapes history students' engagement and success, so teams should maintain transparent option selection windows and provide short overviews or sample materials that help students choose well.
 A curriculum rich with thematic studies and specialised modules challenges and expands worldviews, while structured reflection activities help students articulate what they have learned.

 What mental health support helps history students engage with challenging material?